mrraj470/Keypirinha-Jenkins/README.md

 This is Jenkins, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-This plugin offers features to search jobs in Jenkins.
+This plugin is meant for (as of now) searching and launching Jenkins jobs in browser as quickly as possible.

 Supports multi section configuration, so searching more than one Jenkins is possible.

 ## Usage